 Lindsey Fontaine is a postpartum doula and founder of Wild Lavender Doula Care.
 She offers support to families as they transition into life with a newborn, helping them thrive and not just survive.
 She serves communities within a 45-mile range of her home in St. Paul, Minnesota – including much of the greater Twin Cities and Western Wisconsin.
 Learn more at Wild Lavender Doula Care and follow her on Facebook and Instagram to stay up to date.

 Jessica Gustafson is a licensed acupuncturist in St Paul and White Bear Lake, MN specializing in women’s health and fertility.
-She loves working with patients through the Health Foundations Birth Center on Grand Avenue in St Paul as well as doing home visits in the Twin Cities area.
+She loves working with patients through the Health Foundations Birth Center on Grand Avenue in St Paul, at Naturally Well in White Bear Lake, and doing home visits in the Twin Cities area.
 Check out the services page for more information!

 Follow Reverie Acupuncture on Facebook, Pinterest and Instagram for updates!
 Please follow and like Reverie Acupuncture!